matplotlib/matplotlib/doc/devel/contributing.rst

 Matplotlib makes extensive use of ``**kwargs`` for pass-through customizations from one function to another.
-A typical example is in :func:`matplotlib.pylab.text`.
+A typical example is in :func:`matplotlib.pyplot.text`.
 The definition of the pylab text function is a simple pass-through to :meth:`matplotlib.axes.Axes.text`::